-Is Your Payment App Making You Passive Aggressive? | Wealthsimple
+Is your Payment App Making You Passive Aggressive? | Wealthsimple

 Dear Reluctant,

-It’s been about 10 years since automatic repayment services like Interac e-Transfer, PayPal, Square—and Venmo in the US— began playing a role in day-to-day interactions.
-Like many other innovations, these tools were designed to make our lives more convenient.
+It's been a couple of years since digital challenger banks like Monzo or Starling and services like Splitwise - began playing a role in our day-to-day interactions.
+Like many other innovations, the ability to split costs through an app was designed to make our lives more convenient.
 And they have!
-A generation of waiters go to sleep each night grateful they don't have to divide a dinner cheque by eight and then process a stack of credit cards just because someone had a birthday.
+A generation of waiters go to sleep each night grateful they don't have to divide a dinner cheque by eight and then process a stack of debit cards just because someone had a birthday.
 The notorious friend who “forgot their wallet” has fewer excuses not to pay you back.
-Or how about this: Last summer, on vacation, a man at the beach attempted to sell me a nice IPA.
+Or how about this: Last summer, on holiday, a man at the beach attempted to sell me a nice IPA.
 As I was scrounging around for cash, he suggested I pay him via Square instead.
 The future had arrived, and the beer tasted that much more delicious.
-Eat your heart out, loonie.
+Eat your heart out, pound coin.

 But like many technological tools meant to make life more convenient (have our lives gotten too convenient?
 Has convenience itself become inconvenient?
 Topics for another column), payment tech has introduced a whole new set of complications.